-Graduate students are expected to participate in the following online surveys, located on the Nursing Website, in order to assist the Department of Nursing in its assessment of the effectiveness of the M.S. and post-master's certificate programs:
+Graduate students are invited to participate in the following online surveys to assist the Department of Nursing in its assessment of the effectiveness of the M.S. and Post-Master's Certificate programs.
+Students' responses are anonymous:

 Exit Survey

 Student satisfaction data are analyzed using descriptive statistics (i.e. percentages).
 Responses to open-ended questions are reviewed using content analysis and raw data in reporting key statements.
 Survey outcomes are reported to the Chair for dissemination to faculty.
 Outcomes are reviewed at faculty assemblies and assigned workshops.